Clearchannel-UK/demochat/README.md

 A self-hosted chat app for small teams or big Gal by [Security Compass][seccom].

 #commit 1 - Do a automatic master release
-#commit 2 - Do another automated master release
-#           UAT will be on the first commit after triggering build in the ui

 ## Features and Stuff